Resizing with Paintshop Pro

 At first, this is what your dialogue window will look like (starting with version X8).

-As you can see, this dialogue window offers you 4 says to resize your image: by pixels, by percentage, by print size and based on one side.
+This dialogue window offers you 4 ways to resize your image: by pixels, by percentage, by print size and based on one side.

 Typically, you will be using either a resize by Pixels or by Percentage.
 Those are pretty self-explanatory.